ludocode/onramp/docs/assembly.md

 "Hello" '20 "world" '21
 ```

 A string can contain any printable ASCII characters except for the double-quote (`"`) and the backslash (`\`).
 There are no escape sequences.
-To add other characters, concatenate the string with the raw bytes as above.
+To add other bytes to a string, concatenate it with the raw hex values as above.

 No null-terminator is appended.
 If you want one you have to append it (`'00`) yourself.